official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 would happen should Saddam Hussein be determined to be in a further material breach … they knew what they meant in their heads by that, and we knew what we

-286 UN Security Council, Annex to Letter dated 8 November 2002 – ‘Joint statement by the People’s Republic of China, France and the Russian Federation’ (S/2002/1236).
+[^286]: UN Security Council, Annex to Letter dated 8 November 2002 – ‘Joint statement by the People’s
-287 Public hearing, 29 June 2010, page 18.
+[^287]: Public hearing, 29 June 2010, page 18.
-288 Public hearing, 29 June 2010, pages 22‑23.
+[^288]: Public hearing, 29 June 2010, pages 22‑23.
-289 Public hearing, 29 June 2010, pages 23‑24.
+[^289]: Public hearing, 29 June 2010, pages 23‑24.

 352

-The Report of the Iraq Inquirymeant in our heads by that, but that’s the nature of a negotiation like that.
-You come up with some language that can encapsulate both those things simultaneously, but it doesn’t remove the ambiguity.”290
+meant in our heads by that, but that’s the nature of a negotiation like that.
+You come up with some language that can encapsulate both those things simultaneously, but it doesn’t remove the ambiguity.”[^290]

 858. Asked whether the French position had remained that the use of force could only be authorised by a decision of the Security Council, Sir John replied that was essentially